ThatQuiz Test Library Take this test now

 A) To compare DNA from different sources and identify a match

-D) To find the geographical origin of the crime
+D) To prove the psychological profile of the suspect

 • 81.
 What happens if DNA collected from a crime scene does not match any database records during analysis?